Nandhini2809-V/paradise-nursery-app-/README.md

-# paradise-nursery-app-
+# Paradise Nursery

-React Redux shopping cart application for Paradise Nursery - IBM Final Project
+This is an E-commerce plant shopping application for Paradise Nursery.
+Built using React, Redux Toolkit and React Router.